lantins/resque-retry/README.md

       end
     end

-### Job Identifier/Key
+### Job Retry Identifier/Key

 The retry attempt is incremented and stored in a Redis key.
-The key is built using the `identifier`.
-If you have a lot of arguments or really long ones, you should consider overriding `identifier` to define a more precise or loose custom identifier.
+The key is built using the `retry_identifier`.
+If you have a lot of arguments or really long ones, you should consider overriding `retry_identifier` to define a more precise or loose custom retry identifier.

-The default identifier is just your job arguments joined with a dash `-`.
+The default retry identifier is just your job arguments joined with a dash `-`.

 By default the key uses this format:
-`resque-retry:<job class name>:<identifier>`.
+`resque-retry:<job class name>:<retry_identifier>`.

 Or you can define the entire key by overriding `redis_retry_key`.